simonsobs/archivist/README.md

-# archivist
+# Archivist

-Tools for offline data storage compatible with the Librarian
+Tools for offline data storage compatible with the Librarian.